sdcb/chats/doc/en-US/build.md

 dotnet run
 ```

-### 4. Visual Studio cannot recognize .NET 9.0?
+### 4. Visual Studio cannot recognize .NET 10?

-Ensure you have Visual Studio 2022 version 17.8 or higher installed, along with .NET 9.0 SDK.
+Ensure you have Visual Studio 2026 or higher installed, along with .NET 10 SDK.

 ---